YazanJ/EventShotPrivacyPolicy/README.md

 **9. Indemnification**

-You agree to defend, indemnify, and hold harmless [Your Name] from any claims, damages, obligations, losses, liabilities, costs, or debt, and expenses arising from:
+You agree to defend, indemnify, and hold harmless the creator of EventShot from any claims, damages, obligations, losses, liabilities, costs, or debt, and expenses arising from:

 - Your use of and access to the service.
 - Your violation of any term of these Terms.